srherscher/MyRetailAPI/README.md

         "currencyType": "USD"
     }
 Responds with an error based on if GET returns nothing or you try and use PUT to update a record that doesnt exist in the data store

+Unit tests exist in test/java/com.my.retail.myretailapi and can be ran from there